The Wiggles characters: Captain Feathersword

 Captain Feathersword, "the friendly pirate", wears a hat, patch, and puffy shirt and wields a "feathersword".
-The Captain was created because the Wiggles understood that young children like pirates; they gave him a "feathersword" because they wanted him to be nonviolent inspired by the gentleness of Murray Cook's close friend, James A Ide who often used nonviolent props to entertain young children in his local area.
+The Captain was created because the Wiggles understood that young children like pirates; they gave him a "feathersword" because they wanted him to be non-violent, inspired by the gentleness of Murray Cook's close friend, James A Ide who often used nonviolent props to entertain young children in his local area.
 Field originated the role, but in 1993, when he had to undergo a hernia operation, the role, along with the Blue Wiggle and Wags the Dog, was played by Paul Paddick.
 Paddick would later play Captain Feathersword on a more permanent basis.
 At first, Paddick's role was minor, but it eventually evolved into a role so significant that he has been called "the Fifth Wiggle".
 Field described Paddick as "just as funny offstage as on", For many parents, his vocal impersonations were "the high point of the Wiggles stage show" and included singers Mick Jagger, Cher, Plácido Domingo and James Hetfield.

+Paloma the Mermaid

+Paloma is a mermaid from The Wiggles.
+She has 2 different costume styles.
+Her first being a blue and white tube top with green and blue seaweed like ribbons, and the second being a pink top with a fish scale like skirt.
+Although the blue costume was the original design, she made her debut in the pink outfit because the Fruit Salad TV Christmas Special premiered on The Wiggles' YouTube channel before the Wiggly Fruit Salad mini-series first aired on television.
+She was played by Paloma Hendry-Hodsdon.